lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

   consumption by opening many connections to an HTTP server.
   Therefore, idle connections should be terminated after an appropriate timeout; this may also depend on the available free resources.
-After sending a CMP Error Message, the server should close the connection, even if the CMP transaction is not yet fully completed.
+After sending a CMP Error Message with PKIStatus other that "waiting", the server should close the connection, even if the CMP transaction is not yet fully completed.